Last Updated: 11 November 2019

 Marketing: We and our business partners may contact you by mail, telephone, fax, email or other electronic messaging service with offers of goods, services, promotions or other information that may be of interest to you in accordance with your communication preferences.
-Where required by applicable law, your prior consent will be obtained before sending you direct marketing and you may opt out of receiving marketing messages from Forcepoint (See Section 5, "Your Choices", below).
+Where required by applicable law, your prior consent will be obtained before sending you direct marketing.
+You may withdraw your consent at any time by changing your communications preferences.
+(See Section 6, "Your Choices", below).

 Forcepoint does not in any way sell, lease or rent your information to third parties.

-Anonymous and Non-personal Information: We may generate, use and disclose aggregated anonymous and non-personal information and statistics about the Website for marketing and strategic purposes.
+Anonymous and Non-personal Data: We may generate, use and disclose anonymous and non-personal data and statistics about the Website for marketing and strategic purposes.
 Similarly, we may generate aggregate usage and statistical information related to Customers’ and end-users’ use of the Products in order to facilitate analysis and comparisons.

-TAs Controllers of the End User Personal Information, our customers retain full responsibility for ensuring the End User Personal Data collected by their use of Forcepoint products is handled in accordance with applicable privacy laws and regulations.
+As Data Controllers of the End User Personal Data, our customers retain full responsibility for ensuring the End User Personal Data collected by their use of Forcepoint products is handled in accordance with applicable privacy laws and regulations.

-In its role as Processor, Forcepoint will process the End User Personal Data as required to perform the service including to manage and administer Forcepoint’s customers’ services such as providing technical support, tailoring network monitoring policies, and developing product improvements.
-As a Processor, Forcepoint undertakes to comply with the laws applicable to Processor activities.
-We meet our obligations in this regard by ensuring our contracts with customers (i) define the obligations of Forcepoint and the customers according to applicable privacy legislation and (ii) require our customers to comply with relevant privacy legislation.
+In its role as the Data Processor, Forcepoint will process the End User Personal Data as required to perform the service including to manage and administer Forcepoint’s customers’ services such as providing technical support, tailoring network monitoring policies, and developing product improvements.
+As a Data Processor, Forcepoint undertakes to comply with the laws applicable to Data Processor activities.
+We meet our obligations in this regard by ensuring our customer contracts (i) define Forcepoint’s and customers’ respective obligations under applicable privacy legislation and (ii) require our customers to comply with relevant privacy legislation.

 - With our service providers or agents solely to the extent necessary to enable such service providers or agents to provide services to Forcepoint or on Forcepoint's behalf.